Eclipse thrills on remote Arctic islands, clouds mar for some

 TORSHAVN, Faroe Islands A solar eclipse thrilled thousands of sky gazers on remote Arctic islands on Friday but clouds disappointed some viewers of a rare celestial show that was also partly visible for millions in Europe, Africa and Asia.

-People cheered and clapped as the moon blocked the sun for about 2.5 minutes under clear skies on the icy Norwegian islands of Svalbard, where tourists had been warned of risks of frostbite and polar bears after an attack on Thursday.
+People cheered and clapped as the moon blocked the sun for about 2.5 minutes under clear skies on the icy Norwegian islands of Svalbard, where tourists had been warned of polar bears after an attack on Thursday and risks of frostbite.

-But clouds masked the sky over Torshavn, the capital of the Faroe Islands further south and the only other place where a total eclipse was visible from land as the moon's shadow skimmed across the Atlantic.
+But clouds masked the sky over Torshavn, the capital of the Faroe Islands further south, the only other place where the eclipse was visible from land as it swept across the Atlantic.

 "It was overcast, there was rain and wind.
 You could see nothing.
-It was a disappointment for everybody," said Gabor Lantos, a Hungarian tourist.
-"Some tourists were so irritated, they argued with tour operators, demanding their money back."
+It was a disappointment for everybody," said Gabor Lantos, a Hungarian tourist in Torshavn.

+"Some tourists were so irritated, they argued with tour operators, demanding their money back," he said, adding that would be impossible.

-The Faroe Islands expected about 8,000 visitors on top of the archipelago's 50,000 population for the first eclipse in the region in 60 years.
-About 2,000 people made the trek to Svalbard, doubling the population there.
+The Faroe Islands expected about 8,000 visitors on top of the island's 50,000 population for the first eclipse in the region in 60 years.
+About 2,000 people have made the trek to Svalbard, doubling the population.

 "I've seen aurora, I've seen some volcano eruptions, but the total eclipse is still the most spectacular thing I've ever seen.
 And each one is unique," said Fred Espenak, a retired NASA astrophysicist in Torshavn.